How does it work?

 Side effects

 Medicines and their possible side effects can affect individual people in different ways.
 The following are some of the side effects that are known to be associated with this medicine.
-Just because a side effect is stated here, it does not mean that all people using this medicine will experience that or any side effect.
+Just because a side effect is stated here, it does not mean that all people using this medicine will experience that or any side effect.- Abdominal pain.

 The side effects listed above may not include all of the side effects reported by the medicine's manufacturer.